pnnl/tesp/doc/demonstrations/pypower.rst

  ./runpp.sh
  python3 plots.py

-For more details, see :ref:`PYPOWER Readme`.
+For more details, see :ref:`PYPOWER Example README`.